henningkoehlernz/viadotto.github.io/index.md

 As satisfaction depends on the choice of semantics, we obtain multiple inclusion coefficients, one per semantic.
 E.g. for the example above, the inclusion coefficient for Orders[Customer,Company] &sube; Accounts[Name,Company] is 0.8 under simple semantics, 0.6 under partial semantics, and 0.2 under full semantics.

-During Foreign Key Discovery and Analysis, inclusion coefficients (ICs) are computed w.r.t. all three semantics.
+During foreign key discovery and analysis, inclusion coefficients (ICs) are computed w.r.t. all three semantics.
-E.g. for the table above, Foreign Key Discovery will find
+E.g. for the table above, foreign key discovery will find

 - Orders[Customer] &sube; Accounts[Name] with ICs of 0.8, 0,8 and 0.8
 - Orders[Company] &sube; Accounts[Company] with ICs of 1.0, 1.0 and 0.4
 - Orders[Customer,Company] &sube; Accounts[Name,Company] with ICs of 0.8, 0.6 and 0.2

 ### Filtering

+Without restrictions, foreign key discovery is likely to return an overwhelming number of false positives -- INDs with non-zero inclusion coefficients that aren't meaningful -- as the number of potential INDs grows exponentially in the number of columns.
+This can also result in timeouts or memory overflows, even for small datasets.
+Columns with small integer values are particularly prone to this, as they are likely to have at least some values in common.

+To avoid this, INDs must be filtered.
+The most obvious way to do this is by defining thresholds for the different inclusions coefficients, so that only INDs whose inclusion coefficients meet or exceed these thresholds are returned.
+Thresholds for partial and full semantics are used for pruning during the discovery process, while the threshold for simple semantics is only applied afterwards.
+Thus higher thresholds for partial and full semantics will speed up the discovery process, while a higher threshold for simple semantics will not.

+Resemblance ...

+## Common Workflows

+Mine Keys -> Curate -> Mine FKs

+Mine with low thresholds -> explore -> tighten thresholds

+Mine with high thresholds -> loosen thresholds -> explore -> tighten thresholds